Paul E. Turner: Scientific career

 Turner began his graduate studies in the program of Ecology and Evolutionary Biology at the University of California, Irvine in 1989, working with Richard E. Lenski as his PhD advisor.
-When Lenski’s research group transferred to Michigan State University in 1991, Turner moved with the group and completed his PhD in Zoology (with a certificate in Ecology and Evolution) there in 1995.
+When Lenski’s research group transferred to Michigan State University in 1991, Turner moved with the group and completed his PhD in Zoology (with a certificate from the Ecology, Evolution, and Behavior (EEB) Program) there in 1995.
 In doing so, Turner became only the fifth African American to receive a PhD in evolutionary biology.
 During his time in Lenski’s group, Turner studied bacterial systems to address fundamental questions at the interface of ecology and evolution, such as the trade-off between horizontal and vertical transmission in parasites.

 Following his graduate studies, Turner completed postdoctoral fellowships at the University of Maryland, College Park, the University of Valencia, and the National Institutes of Health.
 In 2001, he was appointed as an assistant professor in the Department of Ecology and Evolutionary Biology at Yale University.
 He was promoted to associate professor in 2006 and full professor in 2011.
 Turner was a Whitman Center scientist at the Marine Biological Laboratory from 2011 to 2015, where he also served on the faculty of the Molecular Evolution workshop and the Microbial Diversity course.

 Turner has co-authored over 150 publications that have together been cited over 6,000 times.
 Although Turner is known for his foundational work in viral evolution, he has recently begun to apply his insights towards advancing the development of phage therapy against antibiotic-resistant bacterial infections.